naokishibuya/car-finding-lane-lines/README.md

 ![png](images/output_9_0.png)

-It looks pretty good except the last two.
-The yellow lines are not clear due to the dark shade from the tree on the left.
+It looks pretty good except the two in which the yellow lines are not clear due to the dark shade from the tree on the left.

 ### HSL and HSV Color Space